DanielLukic/consul-dart/README.md

 - [X] Move windows via key
 - [X] Resize window via keys
 - [X] Window hooks (state & size for now)
+- [X] Basic mouse actions (raise, minimize, maximize, close)

 #### Bugs

+- [ ] Drawing a buffer into a buffer breaks ansi in the replaced area.
+  Potential fix: collect ansi sequences being replaced and add to `Cell.after` of the last cell.
+  Related: should `Cell.reset` happen before `Cell.after`? seems to make more sense now.
-- [X] moving window out left side breaks ansi. potential fix: collect all ansi sequences cut off and combine into one. placing this one into the first visible cell.
+- [X] Moving window out left side breaks ansi.
+  Potential fix: collect all ansi sequences cut off and combine into one.
+  Placing this one into the first visible cell.